 Funding agreements will not be issued before 21 February 2019 and the initial instalment of grant funds will be distributed shortly after DELWP’s PBSP team receives the HVC’s signed funding agreement.

 How much funding will the HCAP provide; how will HCAP funding be distributed?

-Any other conditions on HCAP grants will be spelled out in the funding agreement.
+Any other conditions on HCAP Funding will be spelled out in the funding agreement.

-Example of how HCAP grants are calculated and distributed
+Example of how HCAP Funding is calculated and distributed

 HVC Alpha has applied for HCAP funding for a hardening solution that Alpha estimates will cost $80,000 ± 30% (ie., $56,000 to $104,000).
 The calculated maximum HCAP support for Alpha will be based on the upper estimated amount, ie. $104,000.
 HVC A will be offered HCAP funding of up to $52,000 to implement its solution (50% of $104,000).
 The first instalment of HCAP funding (30% of the approved funding level – or $15,600) will be based on this estimate.
 The second instalment (70% of $52,000) ordinarily would be $36,400.